 How do you know when your compost is ready?
 Give it a sniff.
 If it smells like rot, it’s not finished.
 Fully decomposed compost should have a fresh, loamy odor like garden soil or a forest on a dewy morning.
 The color and texture should be dark brown and crumbly, with no large pieces in the mix.

-As I said at the beginning, pulp can be a boone to anyone who looks at it that way.
+As I said at the beginning, juice pulp can be a boon to anyone who looks at it that way.
+Now that you know what to do with juice pulp, you can start experimenting with more incredible ways to use this often-forgotten resource.
 These suggestions above are just the tip of the juicing iceberg!
-From tasty recipes, healthy pet treats, and even plant food, the pulp left over from juicing is something I just can’t get enough of.
+From tasty recipes, healthy pet treats, and even plant food, the pulp left over from juicing is something I just can’t get enough of!